 Harold Evans’ account

 Later accounts, including the one in Harold Evans’ They Made America, stated Kildall died of a brain hemorrhage, caused by a blood clot between his skull and his brain.
 Evans’ account of the events in the bar were that he stumbled, fell, and was found on the floor next to a video game.
-That story doesn’t line up with the Forbes account but it lines up pretty nicely with the Seattle Times account–one minute he was there, the next minute he was laying on the floor, and there was confusion about how he ended up there and even how long he had been in the bar.
+That story doesn’t line up with the Forbes account but it lines up pretty nicely with the Seattle Times account–one minute he was there, the next minute he was laying on the floor, and no one who was there really knew how he ended up on the floor or even how long he had been in the bar.

 Evans went on to say Kildall visited the hospital twice over the ensuing weekend.
 The doctors couldn’t find what was wrong with him.
-Then he died unexpectedly.
+Then he died unexpectedly on Monday.
 And of course he was cremated, which only lends to the air of conspiracy.

-That’s an important detail too.
+Those are important details.
 He had survivors, including two adult children.
 If there was any doubt in their minds that his death had been anything but an accident or natural causes, it’s hard to imagine them going through with a cremation within a week of his death.
+And while he wasn’t a billionaire, Kildall was very wealthy.
+His estate would have had the means to put up a fight, if there had been a wrongful death involved.

 Still, the barroom brawl story persists.
 I admit it’s more interesting.
-A forgotten inventor, bitter with his plight, went into a bar, got into a shoving match, fell, died a few days later, and no charges were ever filed.
+A forgotten inventor, bitter with his plight, hating life and mad at the world, went into a bar, got into a shoving match, fell, died a few days later, and no charges were ever filed.
 There’s an air of mystery and conspiracy about it.
 Maybe someone killed him to silence him, even!
+(Speculation of Bill Gates’ possible involvement runs rampant on forums to this day.)
 That’s a great story, one that even feels a bit like a Shakespearean tragedy.
 There’s only one problem with it.
 It’s not true.

-What really happened?
-A 52-year-old man walked into the Franklin Street Bar & Grill on Friday, July 8 and fell after being there a few minutes.
+What really happened to Gary Kildall?
+A 52-year-old man walked into the Franklin Street Bar & Grill in Monterey on Friday, July 8, 1994 and fell after being there a few minutes.
 He refused medical treatment initially.
 Then he realized afterward that something was wrong and did seek medical treatment.
 He died on Monday, and the autopsy showed he suffered a brain hemorrhage, caused by a previously undiagnosed blood clot.

-There’s a saying that says to never let the truth get in the way of a good story.
+I heard a saying in college that some people never let the truth get in the way of a good story.
+That applies to Kildall even more than most.
 Kildall never shook the CP/M airplane story in life, and can’t shake the barroom brawl story in death.